BL 14-inch Mk VII naval gun: Performance

-During the battle against Bismarck, a close-range hit from a 14-inch shell fired by King George V or a 16-inch shell fired by Rodney penetrated the 340 mm-thick armour of the barbette of Bismarck's 'B' turret, causing an internal explosion which blew the rear face of the turret away.
-Underwater survey also shows that the 350 mm vertical armour of the conning tower of Bismarck was penetrated by 14-inch shells In the Battle of North Cape, Duke of York fired 52 broadsides; of these 31 straddled the Scharnhorst, a fast and actively manoeuvring target, and a further 16 fell within 200 yards – an excellent performance, even when radar-control is taken into account.
+During the battle against Bismarck, a close-range hit from a 14-inch shell fired by King George V, according to the King George V gunnery report, or possibly a 16-inch shell fired by Rodney, penetrated the 340 mm-thick armour of the barbette of Bismarck's 'B' turret, causing an internal explosion which blew the rear face of the turret away.
+Underwater survey also shows that the 350 mm vertical armour of Bismarcks conning tower was penetrated by 14-inch shells.
+In the Battle of North Cape, Duke of York fired 52 broadsides; of these 31 straddled the Scharnhorst, a fast and actively manoeuvring target, and a further 16 fell within 200 yards – an excellent performance, even when radar-control is taken into account.
 The effects of the 14-inch shellfire on Scharnhorst quickly degraded her fighting abilities: Duke of York's first salvo put 'A' turret out of action; 'B' turret soon followed; a subsequent hit penetrated the German ship's armour, detonating in one of the boiler rooms and reducing the vessel's speed.
 This reduction in speed meant that the Scharnhorst could not escape pursuit, and was responsible for her eventual destruction.

 By being instrumental in the destruction of two modern enemy battleships, the 14-inch Mark VII gun was, arguably, one of the most successful battleship main armaments of World War II.